robert-mccarthy-ca/modern-druid/README.md

 ## 🧩 Where It Stands

 No funding.
-Just an idea.
-This is a blueprint.
+No project.
+No company.
+Nothing.
+Just one guy's crazy idea.
-I’m building the protocols, workflows, financials, R\&D list, and documentation now.
+I’m still refining the protocols, workflows, financials, R\&D list, and documentation now.
+The idea is to refine and develop it to the point where it's pitchable as a climate startup.

 This repository contains: